Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Notation and setup

-As an example, suppose we wish to compute direct and indirect causal effects at age $a = 60$.
-We can define an age grid as $a_1 = 30 < a_2 = 45 < a_3 = 50 < a_4 = 60 (= a)$, setting $K = 4$.
-Among the $N$ participants in the study, consider two subjects, A and B. Subject A, who dies at age $54$, has covariate measurements at the age landmarks $a_{1,1} = 40$, $a_{1,2} = 46$, and $a_{1,3} = 49$.
-On the other hand, Subject B, who remains alive until the end of the study, has covariates measured at the age landmarks $a_{2,1} = 35$, $a_{2,2} = 40$, $a_{2,3} = 45$, and $a_{2,4} = 51$.
-Note that the intervals between consecutive age landmarks vary both within and across Subjects A and B, whereas the intervals between consecutive ages in the grid vary only within each subject.
-The observed age at death or censoring, $t_i$, for Subjects A and B are $54$ and $51$, respectively.
+As an example (see Figure \ref{Fig:Age_grid_example}), suppose we wish to compute direct and indirect causal effects at age $a = 60$.
+We can define an age grid as $a_1 = 45 < a_2 = 50 < a_3 = 55 < a_4 = 60 (= a)$, setting $K = 4$.
+Among the $N$ participants in the study, consider two subjects, A and B. Subject A, who dies at age $58$, has risk factors measured at visit ages $a_{1,1} = 49$, $a_{1,2} = 54$, and $a_{1,3} = 57$.
+On the other hand, Subject B, who remains alive until the end of the study, has risk factors measured at visit ages $a_{2,1} = 55$, $a_{2,2} = 58$, $a_{2,3} = 61$, and $a_{2,4} = 64$.
+Note that the intervals between consecutive visit ages vary both within and across Subjects A and B, whereas the intervals between consecutive ages in the grid vary only within each subject.
+The observed age at death or censoring, $t_i$, for Subjects A and B are $58$ and $64$, respectively.

-\section{Causal Estimands and Identification}
+\section{Causal estimands and identification}

-\subsection{Potential Outcomes}
+\subsection{Potential outcomes}

-For any variable $W$, let $W_{(u,v)}$ denote the counterfactual value of $W$ when $U$ and $V$ are set--possibly, contrary to the fact--to $u$ and $v$, respectively.
-Following the arguments from \cite{zheng2017longitudinal} and \cite{wang2023targeted}, we define counterfactuals by joint intervention on exposure and mediator history.
+For any variable $W$, let $W_{(u,v)}$ denote the counterfactual value of $W$ when $U$ and $V$ are set---possibly, contrary to the observed values---to $u$ and $v$, respectively.
+Following the arguments from \cite{zheng2017longitudinal} and \cite{wang2025targeted}, we define counterfactuals by joint intervention on exposure and mediator history.
 This joint intervention is established by a static intervention on the exposure variables, followed by a random intervention on the mediator variables.
 Suppose that $\textbf{z}(a)$ and $\textbf{z}_{*}(a)$ represent two possible exposure regimes.
 Define $\textbf{z}_{*}(a^{-})$ and $\textbf{m}(a^{-})$ as the exposure process $\textbf{z}_{*}$ and mediator process $\textbf{m}$, respectively, up to, but not including, age $a$.
 Let